pgElephant/pg_stat_insights/docs/views.md

 # Views Reference

-Complete reference for all 15 pg_stat_insights views with examples and use cases including enhanced replication monitoring.
+Complete reference for all 20 pg_stat_insights views with examples and use cases including comprehensive replication monitoring and debugging.

 ---

 ## Overview

-pg_stat_insights provides **15 pre-built views** for instant query performance analysis and replication monitoring:
+pg_stat_insights provides **20 pre-built views** for instant query performance analysis, replication monitoring, and diagnostics:

 | View | Purpose | Typical Use Case |
 |------|---------|------------------|